OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 - [paul] - M. Paul.
 Official (ISC)2 Guide to the CSSLP CBK, Second Edition ((ISC)2 Press), 2014
 - [mcgraw] - G McGraw.
 Software Security: Building Security In, 2006

+#### OWASP MASVS
+- V1.3: "A high-level architecture for the mobile app and all connected remote services has been defined and security has been addressed in that architecture."